tamas-p/hisma/packages/hisma_flutter/README.md

 Run the app and if you use `visma` too you will see something similar:

 ![hisma_flutter_02.gif](../../examples/hisma_flutter_example_app/doc/resources/hisma_flutter_02.gif)

+As we see in the animation above, firing events will result state changes and state changes will result navigating from screen to screen in the application.

 ### Using overlay pages ([03_overlay.dart](../../examples/hisma_flutter_example_app/lib/03_overlay.dart))